PrithivRaaj/LearnPython/Lists in Python/README.md

 In order to access the list items refer to the index number.
 Use the index operator [ ] to access an item in a list.
 The index must be an integer.
 Nested lists are accessed using nested indexing.
 # Getting the size of Python list
 Python len() is used to get the length of the list.
-# Taking Input of a Python List
-We can take the input of a list of elements as string, integer, float, etc. But the default one is a string.

 # Adding Elements to a Python List
 There are three methods:
  * Using append() method